We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 DRM as an anti-piracy measure is ineffective

 Pirating still takes place.
 People that are inclined to pirate, for whatever reason, are going to continue and no amount of DRM will deter them.
-Every anti-piracy DRM mechanism introduced to date has been defeated, usually pretty quickly.
+Every anti-piracy DRM copy protection mechanism introduced to date has been defeated, usually pretty quickly.
 So, really, DRM is only frustrating the non-pirates out there, by preventing them from doing the legitimate things mentioned above.

 Lack of availability